ntrezowan/the-plain/_posts/2019-03-17-renew-ssl-certificate-for-f5.md

 ---

-B.	Renew SSL certificate from existing certificate/key
+### Renew SSL certificate from existing certificate/key

 If you have obtained the site certificate and private key without using CSR, then you can install the site certificate (example.crt) by following “Import Site Certificate” section above.